 Without a blog, I missed out on a lot of opportunities to build my audience and business.

-But about a year later, I got serious about blogging regularly — and it was great to already have the ebook to offer new readers.
+But about a year later, I got serious about business blogging regularly — and it was great to already have the ebook to offer new readers.

 This simple system still works

 When I decided to make videos, I knew starting that content project could also take a year, or two, or five — if I let it.

 So, I remembered the simple plan I like to use to get things off the ground sooner rather than later.

 I set my deadlines, worked on weekly goals, and stayed as calm as possible when I encountered challenges. 😉

 Within three months, I had my writing advice YouTube channel that I’m continuing to build weekly.